Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'parse browser history and downloads' and specifies the resource (Edge, Chrome, or Firefox).
-It also lists concrete questions it answers, making the purpose highly specific and distinguishable from sibling tools which focus on other forensics tasks.
+The description clearly states the tool's purpose with a specific verb 'Parse' and identifies the resource 'browser history and downloads' from three named browsers.
+It also lists the specific questions it answers, making the purpose unambiguous and distinguishable from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.